ipfabric/docs/docs/releases/known_issues/cisco/VRFs_are_not_found_on_IOS-XR.md

-# VRFs are not found on IOS-XR
+# VRFs Are Not Found On IOS-XR

 To collect full VRF data on IOS-XR operating system, it is necessary to have enabled the MPLS package.
 Without it, the command `show vrf all detail` does